 The whole process starts pretty early.
 In 10th grade, some people start to take SAT subject tests.
-SAT used to stand for "Standard Aptitude Test," but then test officials decided that the test doesn't really measure aptitude, but they didn't want to change the name.
+SAT used to stand for "Standard Aptitude Test," but test officials decided that the test doesn't really measure aptitude.
+However, they didn't want to change the name.

 Check your local bookstore or online for these types of books.
 In 11th grade you can also consider visiting schools, but this is entirely up to you.
 Some people live near lots of schools so they've seen many campuses, but it's always good to be able to talk with current students and see what they really think.
 I didn't visit schools until 12th grade, which is also pretty common.

 This is a great time to get a head start with writing essays (many schools post their fall applications in July).
 When you're figuring out where you want to apply, you can start with talking with parents, teachers, college counselors, looking at books, or visiting the schools' Web sites.

 There are lots of books that tell you basic facts about a school, like the average SAT scores of admitted students, location, and tuition cost.
 If you're applying for scholarships, summer is a good time to look at the requirements.

 It's also a good idea talk to the teachers, mentors, or coaches who are writing your recommendation letters so they can have a heads-up and start thinking about it.
 Remember to relax, too, since it is summer, and the beginning of 12th grade can be stressful!

 Back to top